 - In a large skillet over medium heat, melt the butter and the olive oil, then grate the garlic on a microplane into the pan.

-- Add the thyme and ½ tsp parsley.
+- Add the thyme and ½ teaspoon parsley.
 Cook gently for 1 minute.
 Add the leeksand cook until they begin to soften.

 - Add the chopped mushroomsand cook until they are soft.
 Place the mushroom filling into a strainer and let drain for a few minutes.